-- 29. In 2016-2017, the United Nations will need to further strengthen and increase its engagement with the interconnected problems of drug use, illicit drug trafficking, trafficking in human beings and firearms, and transnational crime, corruption and terrorism, with attention to the growing threats of international crime and terrorism.
-That is a common and shared responsibility that must be addressed in a multilateral setting and it requires an integrated and balanced approach. - 30.
-The threat to international peace and security posed by acts of terror is increasing.
-The United Nations is uniquely placed to counter terrorism.
-Implementation by all stakeholders of the United Nations Global Counter-Terrorism Strategy, and the resolutions relating to its successive biennial reviews, remains a shared objective of the global community.
-In 2016-2017, the Organization will need to strengthen its efforts to further the work on the comprehensive convention on international terrorism. - 31.
-Drugs and crime have a profound and negative impact on development, peace and security and the rule of law.
-The Organization, in particular through the United Nations Office on Drugs and Crime, will address those challenges in a holistic and balanced approach, working closely with all the relevant stakeholders.
-In particular, preparations will be undertaken for the special session of the General Assembly on the world drug problem in 2016. - 32.
-An emerging area of work concerns the cyberrealm and requires some concerted attention, as threats to basic critical infrastructures at the national and international levels are likely to rise over the next few decades with the expansion of e-commerce and use of information technologies to drive economic efficiencies, economic development and global knowledge-sharing.
-The United Nations will need to effectively address those emerging issue areas.
+29. In the period 2018-2019, the United Nations will need to further strengthen and increase its engagement with the interconnected problems of drug use, illicit drug trafficking, trafficking in human beings and firearms, and transnational crime, corruption and terrorism, with attention paid to the growing threats of international crime and terrorism.
+This is a common and shared responsibility that must be addressed in a multilateral setting, and it requires an integrated and balanced approach.

+30. The threat to international peace and security posed by acts of terror is increasing.
+The United Nations is uniquely placed to combat terrorism.
+Implementation by all stakeholders of the United Nations Global Counter-Terrorism Strategy and the resolutions relating to its successive biennial reviews, remains a shared objective of the global community.
+In the period 2018-2019, the Organization will need to strengthen its efforts to further the work on the comprehensive convention on international terrorism.

+31. Drugs and crime have a profound and negative impact on sustainable and equitable development, peace and security and the rule of law.
+The Organization, in particular through the United Nations Office on Drugs and Crime, will address the challenges in a holistic and balanced approach, working closely with all the relevant stakeholders.
+In particular, the Office will assist Member States in implementing the recommendations emanating from the special sessions of the General Assembly and preparing for the 2019 review of the implementation of the Political Declaration and Plan of Action on International Cooperation towards an Integrated and Balanced Strategy to Counter the World Drug Problem.

+32. Cybercrime - and cyberenabled crime - continues to evolve at a steady pace.
+The United Nations will need to effectively address these global challenges.